 The first one you're presented with is the "Work Template" field.
 This is where you indicate what work needs to be done.
 Is it a filter replacement for your AC unit?
 An inspection of your boiler?
 Maintenance of your elevator?
 Determine what work it is you want done, then apply the template.

-Next, you'll want to give your PM schedule a name - e.g, "Monthly Elevator Maintenance."
-This is the name that will be given to each work order that's generated from this schedule.
+Next, you'll want to give your PM schedule a name - e.g, "HVAC Filter Change-AC2" This is the name that will be given to each work order that's generated from this schedule.

 From there, you can add other details like: